exercism/v3/docs/maintainers/concept-exercise-style-guide.md

  - Do not use top-level headers, e.g. `#`
  - Do not use leading whitespace in the file.

 ## Empty Documents

 If a document is empty, i.e. there is no `after.md` content, then do not check one in.
 ## Links

-Exercism prefers "indirect reference" links.
-They are defined at the bottom of the Markdown file and mapped to a reference slug, and referenced by that slug in the text.
+Exercism prefers [reference links](https://spec.commonmark.org/0.29/#reference-link), which are defined at the bottom of the Markdown file, mapped to a reference slug, and referenced by that slug in the text.

 This makes maintenance easier, since the link must only be updated once.